JalexSocial/Rizzy/docs/Rizzy.Configuration.RizzyConfig.NonceHMACKey.md

 ## RizzyConfig.NonceHMACKey Property

 Gets or sets the Nonce HMAC Key as a base-64 encoded string.
 This key is used to sign generated nonce values
-such that they may be revalidated when
+such that they may be revalidated when submitted again via htmx

 ```csharp
 public string NonceHMACKey { get; set; }